gentlee/redux-light/README.md

 # redux-light

 Simplified approach of using redux **without any boilerplate** - no action objects and reducers!
-And no `redux-thunk` needed.
+And bonus - you will see how to use redux without additional async packages like `redux-thunk`.

 Based on **single reducer** that merges new state for each root property (2-level merge).
-Pseudocode is:
+Pseudocode of reducer is:

 ```typescript
 const newState = { ...oldState }